supremeimposter/My-Vault/TheoryOfComputation/Turing Machines and Undecidability/Turing Machines.md

 > [!remember]
 > - Accepting a string is similar to solving a computational problem.
 > - Turing Machine is the most powerful computational machine.
+> - Turing Machine is not a physical machine.

 - Turing Machine (TM) = FA + Infinite tape
 - Tape is ***not*** the input tape.
 Tape is a data structure of infinite number of cells for turing machine.